 Tony holds a masters degree in cultural studies (Leeds Metropolitan University), a postgraduate diploma in teaching and learning in higher education (Open University), and a PhD by publication awarded by the University of Sheffield.

 He is a Fellow of the Higher Education Academy, and in 2008 he was awarded the NUJ Gold Badge in recognition of his work for journalists and journalism students.

 Tony's main areas of research are: news values, ethics and journalism, alternative journalism, alternative media, journalism practice, and journalism education.
 His most recent book is What's the Point of News?
 A Study in Ethical Journalism, published by Palgrave Macmillan in 2020.

->

-> - What's the Point of News?, A Study in Ethical Journalism.
+- What's the Point of News?
+A study in ethical journalism.
+Switzerland: Palgrave Macmillan.

-> - Journalism: Principles and Practice.
+- Journalism: Principles and Practice.
 London: SAGE Publications.